voidus/django-autocomplete-light/docs/source/cookbook.rst

         }

         widget_js_attributes = {
-            # That will set data-max-values which will set widget.maxValues
+            # That will set data-maximum-values which will set widget.maximumValues
             'max_values': 6,
         }